in the Pines - May 15 - 16, 2007

 the fire was only 10% contained.
 It's alarming that we have

 no information at this time as to containment, evacuations,

 etc., other than occasional reports from 100.1FM.
-I have Fox
+I tuned

-Philadelphia on my tv, and they're talking about a "Fish
+into Fox Philadelphia on my tv, and they're talking about

-and Flush" toilet bowl, while a forest fire rages in
+a "Fish and Flush" toilet bowl, while a forest fire

-Southern New Jersey.
-WJRZ is still my main source of information
+rages in Southern New Jersey.
+WJRZ is still my main source

-right now.
-At least the wind has died down to almost nothing,
+of information right now.
+At least the wind has died down

-although the smell of smoke is getting stronger.
+to almost nothing, although the smell of smoke is getting

 I drove west on W. Bay Ave.
 The road is still closed at Route